onlyhavecans/squirrels.wtf/content/uses.md

 - [**Just**](https://just.systems/): I replaced all my Makefiles with Justfiles.
 - **PostgreSQL**: From work to play and everything in between, my favorite SQL engine.
 I can't go back to MySQL.
 - **Python**: I wrote this for so many years it still pops up when I need to prototype something.
-- **Ansible**: How I manage owning so many computers without manually configuring them.
-- **Chef-Infra & Ruby**: I mostly only write this for work now.
+- **Ansible, Chef-Infra & Ruby**: I mostly only write this for work now.

 ## Productivity & Notes